TBD54566975/dwn-sdk-js/CONTRIBUTING.md

 - `good first issue`
 - `help wanted`

-These issues are excellent canditates for contribution and we'd be thrilled to get all the help we can get!
+These issues are excellent candidates for contribution and we'd be thrilled to get all the help we can get!
 You can take a look at all of the Issues that match the labels above [here](https://github.com/TBD54566975/dwn-sdk-js/issues?q=is%3Aopen+label%3A%22help+wanted%22%2C%22good+first+issue%22%2C%22documentation%22%2C%22bug%22+)

 We suggest the following process when picking up one of these issues:
 - Check to see if anyone is already working on the issue by looking to see if the issue has a `WIP` tag.